Grand Theft Auto Criminal Charge in CA

 However, grand theft auto is different.
 The car is recovered at the thief’s hands, frequently when it’s waiting to be sold off, at a chop-shop, or even when it has been hauled off already.
 At that point, logic will show the precise intentions of the thief – to permanently deprive the owner of the vehicle.

 Whether the case is GTA or joyriding, it must fall into the category of misdemeanor or felony, though it depends on the jurisdiction.
 You may have to equate GTA to a felony and joyriding to a misdemeanor, as it’s always done, but some states classify both cases as a felony.

 Orange County, for instance, allows prosecutors to charge both cases, if there’s little or no dents to the vehicle and its value is extremely low, as vehicle misdemeanor.
 However, irrespective of nature and type car theft case, it’s important to add they both attract serious penalties.
-That’s why it’s often ideal to have an experienced criminal defense attorney by your side.
+That’s why it’s often ideal to have an experienced Newport Beach grant theft auto attorney by your side.

 Grand theft auto and joy riding are serious crimes that can result in life-long penalties.
 While there are some good public defenders available, the sheer number of defendants in need of great Orange County grand theft attorneys is astronomical.
 No attorney should be expected to be able to provide quality legal representation with so little resources to do so.